 Forest Gump says he and Jenny go together like peas and carrots.
 To be honest, I don’t like peas, but I have always loved the concept of two vegetables being perfect for each other and making each other better.

-Though jumping and logic go together like peas and carrots, jumping is actually foundational to logic, while carrots are just fine without the peas.
-Jumping requires a key perceptual motor skill: temporal awareness, the internal understanding of rhythm and time.
+While carrots are just fine without the peas, logic needs jumping.
+Why?
+Jumping requires a key perceptual motor skill: temporal awareness, which is the internal understanding of rhythm and time.
 Temporal awareness is dependent on sequences that follow a specific pattern and order.
-But this perceptual motor skill has just as much to do with the 3R’s as playing on the playground.
+Logic is also dependent upon sequences that follow a specific pattern and order.

-Children first begin to understand rhythms and the passage of time with the general rhythms of life: get up, eat breakfast, brush your teeth, go to school, etc. Having a regular daily schedule with meal time, playtime, school time, and bedtime allows them to internalize that rhythm and begin to understand time.
-For more on why a schedule is so important check this out.
+Children first begin to understand rhythm with the general rhythms of life: get up, eat breakfast, brush teeth, go to school, etc. Having a regular daily schedule with mealtime, playtime, school time, and bedtime allows them to internalize that rhythm.
+(Check out our blog “Why a Schedule Is Important” for more on this) Children under two begin understanding these concepts when learning temporal awareness through the rhythm of music and the sequencing of movements like clapping patterns, crawling, walking, galloping, and skipping.

 Young children also strengthen their temporal awareness through the rhythm and patterning of language and speech when books are read aloud to them and when they are exposed to and included in conversations.

-Temporal awareness affects controlled movements of walking, running, climbing, skipping, jumping and throwing.
-The smoother and more coordinated these movements are, the more secure the temporal awareness has become.
+Temporal awareness affects the controlled and habitual movements of walking, running, climbing, skipping, jumping, and throwing.
+The smoother and more coordinated these movements are, the more secure the temporal awareness becomes.

 • Bend the knees